MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 :::image type="content" source="media/console/console_generate_description_with_AI.png" alt-text="Screenshot of the general properties of a desktop flow showing the generate flow description with Copilot button .":::

+## Prerequisites

+### Availability by region

+Currently, the generate flow description using Copilot functionality, is only available in environments located in the United States.

+### Availability by account type

+Currently, the generate flow description using Copilot functionality, is only available for users with a work or school account.

 ### Prevent your users from using Copilot to generate a flow description

 To prevent users from using Copilot to generate flow descriptions, Power Platform administrators can turn off the **Copilot help assistance in Power Automate via Bing** setting in the Power Platform admin center.